 Depersonalization: Three Reasons You're NOT Going Crazy

-It’s the question that virtually everyone asks themselves when they experience Depersonalization: Am I Going Crazy?
-Or what if I eventually go insane?
+It’s the question that everyone asks themselves when they first experience Depersonalization: Am I going crazy?

 And I’m about to tell you why in 3 simple steps.

 The feelings of Depersonalization can be really scary.
 I mean, really scary!
 When you think horrible thoughts like reality isn't real, you're living in a dream, you're freaking out all the time, etc.

 It almost feels like you're under attack from your own mind, right?
 But what if I told that you're not under attack?
 In fact, what you're feeling and thinking is part of your body and brain's natural defense system.

 That's right -- Depersonalization is a defense system that kicks in at times of trauma.
 This may have happened because of drugs, trauma, violence, a car accident etc.

 But it doesn’t matter what caused it, the end result is exactly the same.

 The feelings of being cut off from the world, unfamiliarity etc are your brain’s way of protecting you from what it thinks a dangerous situation.
 The feelings of Depersonalization happen to people -- briefly -- all the time.

 But unfortunately, for an unlucky few like you and me (and 1 in 50 others!) it can last a bit longer.
 But DP is recognized in the medical community as a natural reaction to trauma.